Table of Contents

 After choosing the disc, place the diamond on the disc inside the GemLightbox.

-For this demo, we photographed a 1.5 champagne diamond on a white disc to achieve a perfect white background image and video.
+For this demo, we photographed a 1.5-carat champagne diamond on a white disc to achieve a perfectly white background image and video.

 Be mindful of the way the diamond is positioned on the disc.
 Proper positioning is critical to the quality of the image or video.
 Make sure it is centered, and the stone is not too far backward or too far forward.
 To get the positioning correctly, use the width and height adjuster on the side of the Macro.